HistoryThis section has been translated automatically.

 A sensorimotor peripheral polyneuropathy induced by multiple factors, often subclinical, is discussed (Hughes JM et al. 2020).
 It has been shown that reduced intraepidermal nerve fiber density (IENFD) is present in the skin lesions of prurigo nodularis (see also small fiber neuropathy).
 To date, the effects and associations of gluten sensitivity on this disorder remain poorly understood and researched.

-The pathogenesis of prurigo nodularis also involves a form of "neuronal sensitization", whereby the itch-processing neurons are triggered and activated, thereby maintaining an "itch-scratch cycle".
+The pathogenesis of prurigo nodularis also involves a form of "neuronal sensitization", whereby the itch/pain-processing neurons are triggered and activated, thereby maintaining an "itch-scratch cycle".

-An inflammatory response in the skin and neuronal plasticity also play a role, histopathologically there are changes in the nerve fibers in the skin as well as inflammatory cells in the dermis.
-Itch in this disease may be triggered by release of tryptase, interleukin 31 (IL-31), prostaglandins, eosinophil cationic protein (ECP) and neuropeptides by inflammatory cells, mast cells and nerve fibers.
+An inflammatory response in the skin and neuronal plasticity also play a role.
+Histopathologically, there are changes in the nerve fibers in the skin as well as inflammatory cells in the dermis.
+The itch/pain in this disease may be triggered by release of tryptase, interleukin 31 (IL-31), prostaglandins, eosinophil cationic protein (ECP) and neuropeptides by inflammatory cells, mast cells and nerve fibers.

 IL-31 receptor A is most highly expressed in the sensory neurons of the spinal ganglia of the spinal cord.
 Similarly, interleukin-31 activates signal transducers of the JAK-STAT pathway (JAK1 and JAK2), which in turn can induce itch.